SupeRuier/awesome-active-learning/contents/AL_applications.md

 - [Active discovery of organic semiconductors [2021, Nature communications]](https://www.nature.com/articles/s41467-021-22611-4)
 - Deep active learning for constitutive modelling of granular materials: From representative volume elements to implicit finite element modelling [2023, International Journal of Plasticity]
 - Active Learning Platform for Accelerating the Search for High-Voltage Cathode Materials in an Extensive Chemical Space [2023, J. Phys.
 Chem.
 C]
+- Autonomous experiments using active learning and AI [2023, Nature Reviews Materials]

 ## Math and Statistics